WhoisCipher/ChessMasters/README.md

 # ChessMasters

-The clasical game of chess built for Windows native
+The clasical game of chess rebuilt!
+The design is inspired by my favourite chess website lichess.org.